Originate/guide/security/README.md

 Possible Attack Vectors

-Sites that can be vulnerable to non-persistent XSS include:
-- Sites with exposed search GET variables
-- Sites with exposed login GET variables
-- In general, any site with an exposed GET variable that will get rendered to the user's browser
+- Any site that is using endpoints with GET parameters that are inserted directly into the DOM is vulnerable to non-persistent XSS

 Example Attack